 Using the blade guard is one of the most important steps you can take to prevent injury when using your saw.
 Most table saw injuries occur when the blade guard is either not being used or not being used properly.
-Your SawStop saw is equipped with a narrow profile blade guard that allows you to use the rip fence even when making narrow rip cuts.
-As a result, there are only a few situations where the blade guard cannot be used (e.g., dado cuts, rabbet cuts, and extremely narrow cuts).
-For all other situations, use the blade guard as described below.
+Except for the a few specific situations where the blade guard cannot be used (e.g., dado cuts, rabbet cuts, and extremely narrow cuts), always use the blade guard as described below.